Tag: #GlobalMobility

 For those residing in England and Wales, where the legal system is based on Common Law, the transition to Brazilian Civil Law can feel bureaucratic.
 In London’s financial hubs, you might rely on a passport for “Know Your Customer” (KYC) checks, but in Brazil, this fiscal number is the only data point that truly matters.
 It is the anchor for all Brazil property due diligence for UK buyers; a Brazilian deed cannot be stamped without it.

 Investors from Scotland may find an intellectual bridge in their “mixed” legal system, but the administrative reality remains distinct.
 In Scotland, property transactions involve the Land Register of Scotland and LBTT, yet no single Scottish ID number holds as much power as the CPF.
 Even for an inhabitant of Edinburgh or Glasgow, your right to hold title to land is tied directly to this number.
-Similarly, in Northern Ireland, the CPF is the essential prerequisite for the Residency-by-Investment (Golden Visa) program.

 The most immediate hurdle for any UK national is how to open a Brazilian bank account for foreigners.
 To purchase high-end real estate, you must have a local vehicle to receive funds; however, no institution can open an account for a non-resident without a valid CPF.